Request Military Service Records

 St. Louis, MO 63138

 Please note that requests which are sent by Priority Mail, FedEx, UPS, or other "express" services will only arrive at the NPRC sooner.
 They will not be processed any faster than standard requests.
-See the section above on emergency requests and deadlines.
+See the section above on emergency requests.

-Other Methods to Obtain your Military Service Records
+See Other Methods to Obtain your Military Service Records for more details, or see more information on access to the general public.

 NOTE: If you send messages using WebTV or a free-email service, you will not receive our response if your mailbox is full.
 Messages sent to full mailboxes are returned to us as "undeliverable."
 You may wish to include your mailing address in your message so that we may respond via the U.S. Postal Service.